-Aura Power is proposing a solar farm on land to north of Broad Lane, near Bishampton, Worcestershire.
+Aura Power have been granted planning permission for a solar farm on land to north of Broad Lane, near Bishampton, Worcestershire.
 The proposed location falls within the district of Wychavon, and the parish of Bishampton.
 The solar farm will have a capacity of 30MW and will generate enough electricity to power the equivalent of 7,812 typical homes, thereby saving 9,738 tonnes of CO2 from entering the atmosphere each year.

 Solar energy is a proven technology in decarbonising power generation and securing the supply of energy; priorities strongly supported by UK government, policy, and the public.